-Very simply put, BACnet is a communications protocol that governs how your building automation devices work together.
+BACnet is a communications protocol that governs how your building automation devices work together.
 Think of it as a language: the rules that guide how devices communicate, just like vocabulary and grammar dictate how we talk to each other.

 So, you were locked into one vendor for the lifetime of the building.
 It was impossible — or at least, prohibitively expensive — to switch vendors.
 You couldn’t exactly replace every single device in the building.
-That unfortunately led to building owners and managers putting up with less than stellar service, or buying devices based on what was available to them rather than what was best for their system.
+That unfortunately led to building owners and managers putting up with less-than-stellar service, or buying devices based on what was available to them rather than what was best for their system.
 This image by Peter MacDonald is a fantastic illustration of how challenging that period was.

 Learn more about the history of BACnet in our whitepaper, “Why should you invest in BACnet?”